American expert proposes to use UAVs to combat drifting mines

 According to the expert, one effective way to deal with drifting mines is to use unmanned aerial vehicles to detect and classify these objects in the water.

-According to him, drones could scan the water space within a radius of several hundred meters around the ship, sending signals in case of detection of suspicious objects.
+According to him, Drones could scan the water space within a radius of several hundred meters around the ship, sending signals in case of detection of suspicious objects.
 On board such UAVs, various sensors can be installed, including those that are capable of scanning underwater space to a depth of 2-3 meters.
-The same UAVs could be used to destroy drifting mines, while confirming that they are.
+These same UAVs could be used to destroy the drifting mines while confirming that they are.